In an unusual yet very personal setting, a signing ceremony took place Wednesday for Eufaula’s JaDarious “Trez” Blackshire.

 Several friends, family members and Eufaula High School coaches attended the event, some even pulling up on golf carts to watch.

-A 6-foot, 2-inch guard, Blackshire was a state sheet stuffer as a senior for Michael Smith’s Class 6A Final Four Tigers.
-He averaged 15.4 points, 7.3 rebounds, 6.3 steals and 5.2 assists.
+A 6-foot, 2-inch guard, Blackshire was a stat sheet stuffer as a senior for Michael Smith’s Class 6A Final Four Tigers.
+He averaged 14.3 points, 5 rebounds, 3 steals and 2 assists per game.
 Blackshire was known for going all-out at both ends of the court.
 His coach thinks that will play right up his alley in junior college.

 ESCC is coached by Jeremaine Williams.